Authors: Kenneth D. Mankoff1,2, Fabien Maussion3

 An alternative view, rather than overlap, is area of product X outside of product Y. Because overlap is commutative (X overlap Y is the same as Y overlap X) the above figure is half empty.
 However, X not in Y is different than Y not in X, so the following figure contains twice as much information and occupies twice the area (same information density).

 Figure 8:Non-overlapping areas between masks on X axis and on Y axis in Greenland.
 Scale (both number and color) is logarithmic.
 The diagonals are 0 because a product cannot be outside itself.
 An example interpretation of this graphic follows the RGI column (left column) starting at the bottom row.
-The bottom left square reports 10 km2 (~4,000 km2) area of BedMachine ice shelf outside of the RGI peripheral glaciers.
-The third row up shows the ‘harper_2023’ peripheral glaciers have 10 km2 (5,000 km2) outside of the RGI peripheral glaciers.
-Because this graphic is log scale, a change between two values of magnitude 1 represents ~10 % of the original values, and magnitude 2 (e.g. 105 to 103) represents 1 %.
+The bottom left square reports 10 km (~4,000 km) area of BedMachine ice shelf outside of the RGI peripheral glaciers.
+The third row up shows the ‘harper_2023’ peripheral glaciers have 10 km (5,000 km) outside of the RGI peripheral glaciers.
+Because this graphic is log scale, a change between two values of magnitude 1 represents ~10 % of the original values, and magnitude 2 (e.g., 10 to 10) represents 1 %.

 Data available as a csv file.